 A fondue party is a fun way to get together and enjoy dinner.
 Everyone can enjoy the different flavors in a festive make-it-yourself party idea.
 This is a great party idea for the holidays but is also nice for a fun family dinner.

 Holiday festivities have already started in our neighborhood.
-Recently we had a fondue party with friends.
+Recently we had a fondue party with friends and I wanted to shar with you.
 If you have never tried fondue or have never been to a fondue party, let me tell you they are one of the most social and fun parties ever.

 Here are some tips to organize a fondue party:

 Fondue Pots - It is best to have more than one fondue pot, so you may want to borrow one from a friend and depending on how many people you are expecting, you may want to have several available.
 If you do not have a fondue pot and are considering buying one, there are many nice ones available now that are electric.

 A good rule of thumb is one pot for every three people.
 The electric pans heat up faster and more controllable than the sterno type of pots.
 This one here, is my favorite.